Skip to content

-They think the solution to “I have nothing to wear” is to buy more clothes.
-But that just adds to the clutter, creating confusion and overwhelm.
+Most women think the solution to “I have nothing to wear” is to go shopping.
+But shopping without purpose just adds to the confusion —more clothes, but the same problem.

 1. CONNECT to “What’s Me”